 In other words, in order to make, use, or sell a patented invention, other people will have to go through the patent owner and get their express permission.
 This means the patent owner controls the market for that invention and is able to reap the benefits of their ingenuity.

 Patents Cannot Be Renewed After They Expire

-If you have a utility patent, you are required to pay maintenance fees in certain increments during the lifecycle of your patent.
+If you have a utility patent, patent holders are required to pay maintenance fees in certain increments during the lifecycle of your patent.
 If these maintenance fees are not paid within their proper time periods, the patent will expire prematurely.
 Under the right circumstances, you can still reinstate this patent for the remainder of its term, as long as you pay additional petition fees to reinstate it on top of the maintenance fees.

-How Patent Term Adjustments Affect How Long Your Patent is Good For
+How Patent Term Adjustments Affect How Long Your Patent Is Good for

 To combat this, when there has been an unfair delay at the Patent Office, they automatically apply Patent Term Adjustments when it approves your patent.

 There are three categories that will qualify patent owners for a patent term adjustment.
 Each category provides varying levels of time that are added on to your patent’s term length to adjust for the Patent Office’s delays.